squaremo/rabbit.js/README.md

 connected to <x> gets messages sent by a PUB socket connected to <x>;
 a PUB socket sends every message to each of its connections.
 SUB sockets are readable only, and PUB sockets are writable only.
-The messages actually received are determined by the subscriptions of the SUB socket and the topic used by the PUB socket -- see "Subscriptions" below.
+The messages actually received are determined by the parameters with which the SUB socket is connected, and the topic used by the PUB socket -- see "Topics" below.

 **PUSH** / **PULL**: a PUSH socket will send each message to a single connection, using round-robin.
 A PULL socket will receive a